rei/rei-cedar-docs/docs/getting-started/as-a-developer/README.md

 <hr/>

 ## CSS Modules and custom class names
-Component css class names are [css modules](https://github.com/css-modules/css-modules) that reflect the package version.
+Component CSS class names are [CSS modules](https://github.com/css-modules/css-modules) that reflect the package version.
 For example, `CdrButton@0.2.0` will have classes that end in ‘_0-2-0’.
-This allows the possibility of components at different versions to live together without having css class name collisions.
+This allows the possibility of components at different versions to live together without having CSS class name collisions.

-Never use Cedar class names within your own css or target them in javascript; they will change as you upgrade the package and break any functionality/styling you attach to them.
+Never use Cedar class names within your own CSS or target them in javascript; they will change as you upgrade the package and break any functionality/styling you attach to them.

 To target CSS, create custom selectors such as `my-wrapper` and `my-selector` in the following example…